 A nationalist at heart, a political scholar by profession, and a politician by elevation, Sahasrabuddhe dons many hats at the same time.

-He is a Member of Parliament, Rajya Sabha.
-He looks after the Good Governance, Central and State Government Program Coordination and Policy Research Initiatives at Bharatiya Janata Party (BJP) (www.bjp.org) as its National Vice President.
+He is a Member of Parliament, Rajya Sabha from Maharashtra since July 2016.
+He looks after the Good Governance, Central and State Government Program Coordination and Policy Research Department at Bharatiya Janata Party (BJP) (www.bjp.org) as its National Vice President.
 Vinay Sahasrabuddhe is also In-Charge of BJP, Madhya Pradesh.

-Dr Sahasrabuddhe is Vice President at Rambhau Mhalgi Prabodhini, (www.rmponweb.org) which is one of its kind research and training academy for elected representatives & social activists.
-The academy organizes intense training programmes for public representatives at all levels on a continual basis.
+Dr Sahasrabuddhe is the Vice President at Rambhau Mhalgi Prabodhini, (www.rmponweb.org) which is one of its kind research and training academy for elected representatives and social workers.
+The academy organizes intense training programmes for public representatives at all levels regularly.

 He leads the Public Policy Research Centre (www.pprc.in) promoted by the Bharatiya Janata Party, which provides insightful commentaries and analysis on a wide variety of developmental and governance issues; confronting the nation at large.